GET ORDAINED

 3. Outline each part of the planning process

-The more information you can offer your couple about the ceremony planning process, the better!
-Uncertainty can cause autistic folks a lot of anxiety.
+The more information you can offer any couple during the ceremony planning process, the better!
+Uncertainty can cause some Autistic folks a lot of anxiety.
 Reducing this uncertainty by providing plenty of details from the start can be very helpful.

-First, create a timetable or timeline for the tasks you and your couple will need to complete before the wedding day… then stick to it.
+It can be helpful to create a timetable or timeline for the tasks you and your couple will need to complete before the wedding day… then stick to it.
 (That last bit is important, and changes to the schedule should be made only when necessary.)
+Send frequent reminders about important dates and deadlines as they approach.

-This timetable tells your couple when you’ll complete each item you’ve agreed to as part of your service package -- such as writing and revising a custom wedding ceremony script, drafting custom wedding vows, or choosing a wedding sermon or special reading.
-It also lets them know when they need to have their items done -- such as applying for a marriage license, writing their own vows, or choosing a ring bearer.
+A good timeline combines the tools above.
+It should describe when you’ll complete each item you’ve agreed to as part of your service package -- such as writing and revising a custom wedding ceremony script, drafting custom wedding vows, or choosing a wedding sermon or special reading.
+It will also describe when the couple needs to have their items done -- such as applying for a marriage license, writing their own vows, or choosing a ring bearer.

 Be sure to schedule any follow-up meetings and rehearsals, too, and stick to the timeline.

-It’s a good business practice to provide all couples with a clear written contract (and invoice) outlining what services you’ll provide, how much each service costs, including extras, when your fee is due, and what happens if something unexpected happens (such as an illness, family emergency, or missed payment) that causes you or your couple to cancel the services.
+It’s a good business practice to provide all couples with a clear written contract (and invoice) outlining what services you’ll provide, how much each service costs, when your fee is due, and what to do if something unexpected happens (such as an illness, family emergency, cancellation of service, or missed payment).

-Let your couple know your ‘office hours’, when you’re generally available to talk, and the best ways to reach you in case they have any questions about the planning process or contract!
+Let your couple know your ‘office hours,' when you’re available to talk, and the best way to reach you if they have questions.

 Photo shows two figures, one sitting in a window sill, feet up,, wearing a wedding dress wearing sneakers.
 The other is standing in front of her, with their hands in the woman's lap in an affectionate stance.